OpenStruct/goeasycli/README.md

 <summary>user.go</summary>

-> It contains a sample user controller, which handles basic CRUD operations for users.
+It contains a sample user controller, which handles basic CRUD operations for users.

 </details>

 ### database

-The `database` folder contains the database configuration and connection settings for the project.
+The `database` folder contains the project's database configuration and connection settings.

 <details>

 <summary>database.go</summary>

-> It sets up the database connection and initializes the database.
+It sets up the database connection and initializes the database.

->
-> It contains the database migration logic to create the required tables.
+It contains the database migration logic to create the required tables.
-> By default, the project uses a SQLite database.
-You can change the database settings in this file, as well as the .env file to use a different database.
+By default, the project uses a SQLite database.
+You can change the database settings in this file and the .env file to use a different database.

 </details>